GreenLIGHT technology and the CEMS program

-The U.S. Coast Guard's Research and Development Center used low intensity Lo-LIGHT lamps with GreenLIGHT technology for light management in the development of the U.S. Coast Guard's Crew Endurance Management System.
-For several years the U.S. Coast Guard Research and Development Center tested the effectiveness of low intensity GreenLIGHT lamps for shifting circadian rhythms in order to align the internal body clock of crew members on the midnight watch with their work schedule.
-Using lamps provided by Sunnex Biotechnologies that emit the specific wavelengths of light which incorporate the patented technology used in the GreenLIGHT System, these trials were conducted in the laboratory, and on operational Coast Guard cutters and commercial vessels.
+The U.S. Coast Guard's Research and Development Center used low intensity Lo-LIGHT lamps with GreenLIGHT technology for light management in the development of the U.S. Coast Guard's Crew Endurance Management System (CEMS).
+For several years the U.S. Coast Guard's R & D Center tested the effectiveness of Lo-LIGHT lamps for shifting circadian rhythms in order to align the internal body clock of crew members on the midnight watch with their work schedule.
+After determining that Lo-LIGHT lamps could be used to effectively regulate circadian rhythms in simulated night shifts in the laboratory, years of testing were conducted on operational Coast Guard cutters and commercial vessels.
 Based on the successful results of these trials the CEMS program was developed.

-In collaboration with American Waterways Operators, the U.S. Coast Guard developed the Crew Endurance Management Program to alleviate night shift fatigue, as well as to improve the health and well being of crew members working on commercial vessels.
+In collaboration with American Waterways Operators, the U.S. Coast Guard developed a Crew Endurance Management System (CEMS) to alleviate night shift fatigue, as well as to improve the health and well being of crew members working on commercial vessels.
 Trials were conducted on both ocean going vessels as well as on tow boats operating on inland rivers and waterways.
-Based on the results of the studies conducted with Sunnex Biotechnologies lamps, the U.S. Coast Guards has endorsed the Crew Endurance Management System for commercial vessels, and attempts are being made to implement the program to increase operational safety and crew health and performance on commercial inland and coastal vessels.
+Based on the results of these studies, conducted with specially adapted Lo-LIGHT lamps, the U.S. Coast Guard endorsed CEMS for commercial vessels, and attempts have been made to implement the program to increase operational safety and crew health and performance on commercial inland and coastal vessels.

-In order to determine how to achieve maximum benefits from the use of Sunnex Biotechnologies' GreenLIGHT technology as part of the USCG's Crew Endurance Management System we have consulted with several captains on commercial tow boats and the Crew Endurance Team at USCG headquarters.
+In order to determine how to achieve maximum benefits from the use of GreenLIGHT technology as part of the CEMS program for commercial vessels, we have consulted with several captains on commercial tow boats and the Crew Endurance Team at USCG headquarters.

 Based on these consultations we recommend that pilots be exposed to GreenLIGHT for 20 to 30 minutes in the hour preceding the night watch, in addition to using our specially adapted wheelhouse unit from the start of the night watch until 3 to 4 hours before termination of the watch.

 that pre-watch exposure be supplemented by periodic exposure until 3 to 4 hours before the

 We strongly recommend that wheelhouse units be installed only by authorized installers to ensure that the wheelhouse units are positioned a manner that will be effective and comfortable to the user.
 An authorized installer will also determine the optimal size and placement of fixtures to be used in the locker room, mess, bedroom or other areas which may be used for pre-watch exposure.

 the unit can quickly be turned off if required for operational safety, and then easily be